-- 1. Baccalaureate or master's degree from an accredited institution. - 2.
+- 1. Applicants must have a baccalaureate or master's degree from an accredited institution. - 2.
 The applicant must have an undergraduate grade point average of 3.2 on a 4.0 scale.
 The applicant with a master's degree or its equivalent must have a minimum overall grade point average of 3.5 (on a scale of A=4.0) in graduate work. - 3.
-Undergraduate course prerequisites include the following courses: life sciences (6 s.h.), physical sciences (3 s.h.), behavioral sciences (6 s.h.), English (3 s.h.), mathematics (3 s.h.), statistics (3 s.h.), anatomy and physiology (3 s.h.), introduction to audiology (3 s.h.), speech and hearing sciences (3 s.h.), language development (3 s.h.).
+The following undergraduate course prerequisites are required: life sciences (6 s.h.), physical sciences (3 s.h.), behavioral sciences (6 s.h.), English (3 s.h.), mathematics (3 s.h.), statistics (3 s.h.), anatomy and physiology (3 s.h.), introduction to audiology (3 s.h.), speech and hearing sciences (3 s.h.), language development (3 s.h.).
 Other courses in communication sciences and disorders are strongly encouraged. - 4.
-Graduate Record Examination within five years.
+The Graduate Record Examination must have been taken within the past five years.
 A minimum score of 1000 (Verbal and Quantitative subtests) is required for consideration of admission.
 Graduate Record Examination is waived as an entrance requirement for Merit Scholars at East Carolina University if other criteria are met.
 Merit Scholars at East Carolina University will receive automatic admission to 3 of the 6 class places if application is completed before their senior year of their baccalaureate program. - 5.
-Three (3) letters of recommendation, at least two from faculty of the college(s) or university(s) previously attended. - 6.
-Interview
+Three (3) letters of recommendation, at least two from faculty of the college(s) or university(s) previously attended are required. - 6.
+A face-to-face or telephone interview is required.

-Research Concentration: Communication sciences, and speech-language pathology and audiology
+PhD Program: Communication sciences, and speech-language pathology and audiology

-The research concentration requires a minimum 53 s.h. of didactic and research experiences beyond the masters degree or 95 s.h. beyond the bachelors degree, involving the entire doctoral faculty.
+The PhD program requires a minimum 53 s.h. of didactic and research experiences beyond the masters degree or 95 s.h. beyond the bachelors degree, involving the entire doctoral faculty.
 The student will develop a background in a science core curriculum (12 s.h.), a support core taken across disciplines (9 s.h.), a statistics core (statistics and research design) (minimum 9 s.h.), research ethics (2 s.h.), a research internship (6 s.h.), and dissertation (minimum 3 s.h.).
 The student and major professor will select and design an area of major concentration, including 12 s.h. of course work or independent studies.